outlastzedd/enigma-recruitment/README.md

 npx prisma generate
 npx prisma migrate dev --name init

+# add data from query file (add each table data seperately)
-# after add data from query file, the project with database structure and database connection are all done.
+# after finish all those steps, the project with database structure and database connection are all done.
 ```